vcs-python/vcspull/README.rst

     $ vcspull

-keep nested VCS repositories updated too:
+keep nested VCS repositories updated too, lets say you have a mercurial or svn project with a git dependency:

 ``external_deps.yaml`` in your project root, (can be anything):